yan-soon/tp/docs/team/mhdsyfq.md

   * Designed and added images with mark-ups for the User Guide
   * Documented Non-Functional Requirements and Glossary to the Developer Guide
   * Consolidated all messages into a single class
+  * Updated User Guide according to peers' and tutor's comments
+  * Improved readability and clarity for result display messages
+  * Standardised JavaDoc comments

 * **Documentation**:
   * User Guide: